ToxicFrog/doom-mods/gzap/doc/new-wads.md

 whatever keys you had active when you defined it; however, you can use the logic dashboard to manually change the prerequisites.

+- Flags do not act as logical requirements but instead change other properties, documented in the tooltips, of all locations in the region.
 - Keys are either optional (`-`) or required (`+`).
 - Weapons are optional, required, or wanted (`?`).
 Currently "wanted" is the same as "optional", but in the future it will interoperate with weapon logic.